High Protein Butternut Squash Chickpea Curry

 • Cook for 2-3 hours in Crockpot, stirring periodically, until butternut squash is fork-tender.

 • Meanwhile cook 2 cups of TVP per package instructions (usually 1 cup of water per 1 cup of TVP); should be slightly browned.
 Target a similar softness to rice.
+This might sound weird, but I used a rice cooker to cook the TVP for this.
+It cuts down on kitchen time, and you get perfectly cooked, fluffy TVP!

 • Serve curry on top of TVP.